Relations among Hamiltonian, area-preserving, and non-wandering flows on surfaces: Preliminaries

-A $C^r$ vector field $X$ for any $r \in \Z_{\geq0}$ on an orientable surface $S$ is Hamiltonian if there is a $C^{r+1}$ function $H \colon S \to \mathbb{R}$ such that $dH= \omega(X, \cdot )$ as a one-form, where $\omega$ is a volume form of $S$.
-In other words, locally the Hamiltonian vector field $X$ is defined by $X = (\partial H/ \partial x_2, - \partial H/ \partial x_1)$ for any local coordinate system $(x_1,x_2)$ of a point $p \in S$.
-A flow is Hamiltonian if it is topologically equivalent to a flow generated by a smooth Hamiltonian vector field.
+\begin{definition} A flow is {\bf Hamiltonian} if it is topologically equivalent to a flow generated by a smooth Hamiltonian vector field. \end{definition}

 Note that a volume form on an orientable surface is a symplectic form.
 It is known that a $C^r$ ($r \geq 1$) Hamiltonian vector field on a compact surface is structurally stable with respect to the set of $C^r$ Hamiltonian vector fields if and only if both each singular point is non-degenerate and each separatrix of a saddle is homoclinic, and each separatrix on a $\partial$-saddle connects a boundary component (see \cite[Theorem 2.3.8, p.
 74]{ma2005geometric}).

-By \cite[Theorem 3]{cobo2010flows}, any singular points of a Hamiltonian vector field $X$ with finitely many singular points on a compact surface $S$ is either a center or a multi-saddle, and the Reeb graph of the Hamiltonian $H$ generating $X$ is a directed topological graph which is also a quotient space of the orbit space of the generating flow.
+The Reeb graph of the Hamiltonian $H$ generating $X$ is a directed topological graph which is also a quotient space of the orbit space of the generating flow.
 In other words, the Reeb graph is obtained from the orbit space by collapsing multi-saddle connections into singletons.
 Note that the orbit space of a Hamiltonian flow is not a directed topological graph.